kubernetes/kops/README.md

 To install a Kubernetes cluster on GCE please follow this [guide](/docs/tutorial/gce.md).

 To install a Kubernetes cluster on DigitalOcean, follow this [guide](/docs/tutorial/digitalocean.md).

+To install a Kubernetes cluster on OpenStack, follow this [guide](/docs/tutorial/openstack.md).

 **For anything beyond experimental clusters it is highly encouraged to [version control the cluster manifest files](/docs/manifests_and_customizing_via_api.md) and [run kops in a CI environment](/docs/continuous_integration.md).**